-Public debate of artificial intelligence today oscillates between the emergence of superintelligence in which mathematics solve all problems and the apocalyptic scenario where the machine runs amok, take control from humans, and in the worst case, destroy them.
-This dichotomy propagates itself into the relationship between machine learning and art, limiting the understanding of algorithmic and human processes.
-Moving beyond the perception of machine learning as a mere statistical inference tool, the enquiry looks into a particular configuration, what Hayles call a cognitive assemblage, in which algorithms act as cognitive agents entangled with human cognisers.
+Public debate on artificial intelligence today oscillates between the emergence of superintelligence, where mathematics solves all problems, and the apocalyptic scenario in which machines run amok, wrest control from humans, and, in the worst case, destroy them.
+This dichotomy permeates the relationship between artificial intelligence (AI) and art, constricting our understanding of the interplay between algorithmic and human processes.
+Moving beyond the perception of machine learning as a mere statistical inference tool, the research looks into a particular configuration from the theory of emergence and complex adaptive systems (CAS), in which algorithms act as cognitive entities entangled with humans.

 Following this paradigm, the thesis examines an alternative mode of “being-with” with algorithms, grasping them as material artistic processes where the libidinal operates in the form of artificial desire, foregrounding sensuousness in coding and training as an indispensable component of cognition.
 Therein lies its original contribution: through the implementation and examination of adaptive algorithms, from a simple 2D random walk to the complete CAS, that fuse human experience with AI’s reinforcement learning, it carries a potential to redefine philosophical discussions about creativity, authorship, and the nature of art itself.